INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/predictive_modeling_module_intro.md

 The required technical skills to carry on this module are:

-- know Python;
+- knowledge of the Python programming language;
 - having some basic knowledge of the following libraries: NumPy, SciPy, Pandas, Matplotlib, and Seaborn;

 <!-- Point to resources to learning these skills -->

-The following links will help you to have an introduction to the above required libraries:
+The following resources can give you an introduction to these libraries:

 - [Introduction to Python](https://scipy-lectures.org/intro/language/python_language.html);
 - [Introduction to NumPy](https://scipy-lectures.org/intro/numpy/index.html);